zowe/docs-site/docs/user-guide/mvd-plugincreateappplugin.md

 ## Using the zLUX sample application plug-in

-Your zLUX installation provides a sample application plug-in with which you can experiment.
+You can experiment with the sample application plug-in called `sample-app` that is provided with zLUX.

 To build the sample application plug-in, node and npm must be included in the PATH.
 You can use the `npm run build` or `npm start` command to build the sample application plug-in.
 These commands are configured in `package.json`.